22 Best Things To Do In Croatia (Approved By Locals)

 From the historic Upper Town, with its charming cobblestone streets and medieval architecture, to the bustling Lower Town, where modern cafes and shops thrive, Zagreb offers a blend of old and new.

-Don’t miss the opportunity to explore local markets like Dolac, where you can try fresh produce and traditional Croatian dishes.
-And if you’re an art enthusiast, the museums and galleries here are a treasure trove of creativity and inspiration.
+Also, don’t miss the opportunity to explore local markets like Dolac.
+It is my favorite place to try fresh produce and enjoy traditional Croatian dishes.
+And if you’re an art enthusiast such as myself, the museums and galleries here are a treasure trove of creativity and inspiration.

 Whether you’re a history buff, an art lover, a foodie, or simply someone looking to soak in the atmosphere of a vibrant European city, getting to know Zagreb is an absolute must.